 Connected products present a major challenge for cybersecurity executives due to both the growing number of connected devices as well as their rapid development and deployment.
 Some cyber executives tell us they never know where the threat will come from, making it extremely hard to put the right safeguards in place.
 As one industry executive we spoke with put it:

 With regard to where the industry is going with the Internet of Things, [the] question is how we will secure this stuff.
 It’s a big part of our short-term future.
 Just making sure we have a good handle on understanding what the devices are, how people are using them, and how to secure them—there’s a lot of work to be done.
 In the industry, we need to spend a lot of time on this in the future.
 Just keeping up with this stuff is challenging enough.

-For companies that deploy connected devices, the data these devices collect can be invaluable, providing a window into consumer preferences and enabling consumer-facing businesses to optimize customer experience and innovation.
-But how this information is collected, stored, and analyzed can make both users and consumer businesses more vulnerable to cyber risk.
+For companies that deploy connected devices, the data these devices collect can be invaluable, providing a window into consumer preferences and enabling consumer-facing businesses to optimise customer experience and innovation.
+But how this information is collected, stored, and analysed can make both users and consumer businesses more vulnerable to cyber risk.

 Though consumers’ top-of-mind uses for connected products tend to focus on health and well-being applications, many consumer-facing businesses are investing in creative, new ways to deploy connected products—for instance, in fashion and retailing (see sidebar “Innovative applications for connected devices”).
 That said, these applications will need to be properly secured in order for them to be successful.